MBHS-DevClub/git-example/README.md

 # Controversial Topics

-Cats are better than dogs.
+Cats are maybe better than dogs.

 Aliens do not exist.